11 Nutritionist-Approved Pumpkin Puree Recipes for Fall

 The trick: For the first layer, combine almond butter and yogurt with a generous pinch of pumpkin spice.
 For a second layer, mix pumpkin puree with 1 tsp maple syrup.
 Top with chopped fruit for a third layer.
 Repeat as desired.

-It’s easy to fall into an eating rut this time of year (heat up leftovers, curl up in a blanket, repeat nightly—sound familiar?).
+It’s easy to fall into an eating rut this time of year (heat up leftovers, curl up in a blanket and repeat nightly—sound familiar?).
 Pack vitamins and variety into your routine by adding pumpkin puree recipes to your meals.
 “One night, I had leftover canned pumpkin puree and spaghetti, and needed a late-night dinner,” says Michelle Dudash, RDN, a Cordon Bleu-certified chef and author of Dish with Dudash.
 “Pumpkin pasta is a savory way to use up leftover pumpkin, and is a delicious vegetarian meal you can make quickly.”